ngx-rocket/generator-ngx-rocket/cli/README.md

 In a generated project folder, you can use the command `ngx <script>` to run any `package.json` script.
-This is only a convenience shortcut, it works exactly like `npm run <script>`, except that you do need to add `--` to pass arguments to the underlying command.
+This is only a convenience shortcut, it works exactly like `npm run <script>`, except that you do need to add `--` to pass arguments to the underlying command, and script name is fuzzy matched.

 For example in a ngX-Rocket project you can use these commands:
 ```sh